tekapo/wp_oreore_set/wp-content/plugins/automatic-updater/readme.txt

 = 0.1 =
 * Initial release

-== Screenshots ==
+== Upgrade Notice ==

-1. Notification emails are sent to the site admin as soon as an update is complete, confirming if the update was successful or not.
+= 1.0 =
+With the release of WordPress 3.7, Automatic Updater is now know as Advanced Automatic Updates!